Additional Student Service Offices

 Financial aid is available to qualified CE students in the form of scholarships, loans, grants and part-time work through federal, state and institutional funding.
-Students who need assistance in meeting College expenses are urged to contact Student Financial Services (SFS, 336.316.2176) who will assist them with completing all necessary forms to apply for the various available funds.
-All CE students are assigned to a specific SFS counselor and are expected to meet their counselor to ensure all financial aid paperwork is complete.
-Located on the ground floor of New Garden Hall, the SFS office is open from Monday through Thursday from 8:30am-5:30pm and Friday 8:30am-5pm.
-Extended hours are available Monday and Tuesday 5pm-8pm and on Thursday evenings at the beginning of each semester.
+Students who need assistance in meeting College expenses are urged to contact the Office of Financial Aid (336.316.2354 or email@example.com) who will assist them with completing all necessary forms to apply for the various available funds.
+All CE students are assigned to a specific financial aid counselor and are expected to meet their counselor to ensure all financial aid paperwork is complete.
+Located on the ground floor of New Garden Hall, the Financial Aid Office is open from Monday through Friday from 8:00am-5:00pm.

 International Student Information